 With over three decades of experience on institutional, mixed-use, and multifamily typologies, Sean Flynn RA, leads the design and management of many of C+GA’s most complex projects.
 His thoughtful, mission-driven approach tackles complex zoning, program, urbanism, and neighborhood engagement issues.
 He brings a high level of professionalism to every project and builds strong relationships with clients and stakeholders.
 Sean is a leader in C+GA’s HUD-FEMA funded resiliency & sustainability designs for the NYC Housing Authority (NYCHA) and is involved in recent C+GA projects including The Carolina, Melrose North, and Queens College.

 Sean has been a guest studio critic at Barnard College, NY Institute of Technology, Columbia University, City University of NY, and Pratt Institute.

 Sean received a Master of Architecture degree from Columbia University and a Bachelor of Fine Arts from The Cooper Union, and is a registered architect in New York.

-Amy received a Master of Architecture degree from Clemson University, and a Bachelor of Arts in Architecture from University of California, Berkeley.
-She is a registered architect in New York and California.
+Crystal received a Master of Science in Architecture and Urban Design from Columbia University and a Bachelor of Architecture from University of Southern California, and is a registered architect in Washington State.

 Bryan Tooze, RA, LEEDAP has been practicing architecture for over 15 years.
 His design and technical expertise on multi-family and mixed use projects, NYC zoning and building codes, sustainable design, and BIM/REVIT informs his leadership role at the firm.
 His prior experience, both in Canada and in New York, includes a range of public and private projects at many scales, from housing, cultural and recreational facilities, to infrastructure, and large-scale urban development and master plans.